 The Gualcamayo mine is an open pit and underground heap leach operation that reached commercial production in 2009.
 Gualcamayo consists of three substantial zones of gold mineralization called Quebrada del Diablo (QDD), Amelia Ines-Magdalena (AIM) and QDD Lower West.
 QDD is a sediment-hosted disseminated gold deposit while AIM is a sulphide-bearing skarn deposit containing copper, zinc and molybdenum with gold-arsenic mineralization.
 Porphyry style molybdenum mineralization also occurs at the project.

 The process facility at Gualcamayo is designed to treat 24,000 tpd and includes a primary, secondary and tertiary crushing circuit.
-Gold recovery of approximately 60% is achieved using heap leaching and activated carbon in an ADR plant where gold doré is produced and sent to a refinery.
-The Gualcamayo mine produced approximately 154,000 ounces of gold during 2017.
-The December 2016 Proven and Probable Reserves at Gualcamayo contain 754 kozs of gold in 18.2 Mt at a grade of 1.3 g/t (1.0 g/t cut-off).
+Gold recovery of approximately 60% is achieved with heap leaching and activated carbon in an ADR plant where gold doré is produced and sent to a refinery.
+The December 2017 Proven and Probable Reserves at Gualcamayo contain 491 kozs of gold in 10.25 Mt at a grade of 1.5 g/t (variable cut-off grades).

 Yamana announced the sale of the Gualcamayo mine to Mineros S.A. for approximately $85.0 million.
 Mineros S.A. is a Columbia based gold producer with operations in Columbia and Nicaragua.
 Gualcamayo produced close to 70,000 ounces of gold during the first three quarters of 2018.

 In the first half of 2018, production at Gualcamayo totaled 47,940 ounces of gold.